• Skip to primary navigation

 Nosheen Babar

-Aloo Gosht (Pakistani Meat & Potato Curry), traditionally made with goat meat, is a slow cooked Pakistani meat and Potato Stew.
+Aloo Gosht (Pakistani Meat & Potato Curry) is a slow-cooked Pakistani meat and Potato Stew prepared with goat meat and aromatic spices.

 5 from 2 votes